grbeno/grbeno.github.io/pages/dj_async_chat.md

 ```
 The variable names with CRA need to start with `REACT_APP`, while in the case of Vite, they should start with `VITE_`.

+`Note:` It seems multi-stage builds don't work in Railway. :confused:

 #### 2. Checking host and protocol dynamically without installing Node in Python Docker image

 In this case, instead of setting the environment variables in React, use the `get_host()` method and `HTTP_X_FORWARDED_PROTO` in Django.